danilnagy/design-ai/docs/working_with_data/index.md

 {: .note }

 > You might have noticed that the points went away in the Rhino viewport 😱.
 This is because Grasshopper has trouble visualizing datasets exported from Python using nested loops.
 To view these geometries in Grasshopper quickly you can use a hack.
-Create a new Python component and copy and paste into the script the code:
+Create a new Python component and copy and paste a single line of code into the script:
 >
 > ```python
 > a = x